railwayapp/docs/src/docs/maturity/use-cases.md

 ## General Recommendations

 A document like this can only go so far.
-We have a standing invitation for any team who needs an extended scale use-case to reach out to us directly by e-mailing [team@railway.app](mailto:team@railway.app), or via our [Discord server](https://discord.gg/railway).
+We have a standing invitation for any team who needs an extended scale use-case to reach out to us directly by e-mailing [team@railway.com](mailto:team@railway.com), or via our [Discord server](https://discord.gg/railway).
 You can also schedule some time with us directly by clicking [here](https://cal.com/team/railway/demonew).

 We would be happy to answer any additional questions you may have.